wp-plugins/musicpress-free/readme.txt

 MusicPress is the definitive plugin for musicians and performers.
 With MusicPress installed you can easily showcase your tracks and gigs, manage styling, create a fan base, collate bookings and send emails directly from within the WordPress admin.

-MusicPress comes prebuilt with widgets, custom functions and simple shortcodes allowing you to enhance your WordPress website.
+Prebuilt with widgets, custom functions and simple [shortcodes] allowing you to enhance your WordPress website.

 MusicPress currently translates in to: